 Notwithstanding the above, the pain associated with fibromyalgia can sometimes be established through a psychological assessment.
 Unfortunately, it is not uncommon for someone who has fibromyalgia to be hesitant to believe they are also suffering from a psychological condition as well as a physical one.
 However, Social Security classifies pain as a psychological symptom, not a physical one.
 Our Rogers Social Security Disability lawyers will work closely with your healthcare providers and other specialists to develop a body of medical evidence that will assist you in your claim.

 Our Fayetteville, Arkansas Disability Lawyers Have the Experience to Help

-If you or a loved one has been diagnosed with Fibromyalgia and are considering filing for SSI, you should consider hiring an attorney who can help you navigate the intricate process and who has proven results.
-For more than 20 years the Law Practice of Ken Kieklak has worked to secure benefits for the people who need it most.
-If you or a loved one has a medical condition and cannot work, it is important to speak to a disability lawyer.
-You can arrange for a free legal consultation by calling (479) 316-0438 or contact us online.
+If you or a loved one has been diagnosed with fibromyalgia and are considering filing for SSI, you should consider hiring an attorney who can help you navigate the intricate process and who has proven results.
+For more than two decades, our Springdale Social Security Disability lawyers have worked to secure benefits for the people who need it most.
+If you or a loved one has a medical condition and cannot work, it is important to speak with one of our experienced disability lawyers.
+You can arrange for a free legal consultation by calling (479) 316-0438.